HackdaNorth/8812au-20210629/README.md

+## This driver works perfectly for devices such as AWUS036ACH and more.

 ## 8812au ( 8812au.ko ) :rocket:

 Notice: A newer version of this driver is now available at the following location: